MatrixCodeDE/pvnikamod/README.md

 ### License and Development
 This mod is licensed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 For more information head to [/LICENSE](LICENSE).\
 This mod is based on [Architectury Loom](https://github.com/romangraef/Forge1.8.9Template).
+For tips with installation and development head to [/GUIDE](GUIDE.md)
 ---

 > **Disclaimer:** I'm not responsible for any bans/mutes whatever.
 Use on your own risk!